 - Make this recipe vegan by using tofu scramble instead of regular eggs and your favorite vegan shredded cheese.

 - How many bowls does this recipe make?
-This recipe makes four breakfast bowls, but it can easily be adapted to make more or less of them.
+This recipe yields four breakfast bowls, but it can easily be adapted to make more or fewer servings.

 - Can other vegetables be added?
 Yes, you can easily add in some cooked vegetables.
 I would suggest spinach or kale, but most any veggies will work.